Prevent peak load spikes using constraint attribute rules

 This script uses an edit dictionary return type, which is a special dictionary (in JSON format) that includes the following properties:

-8. Click the Verify button to validate the script and ensure that your expression will execute correctly.
-Click OK.
+- Click the Verify button to validate the script.
+After the expression is verified, click OK.

 Note: